Analyst-Evelyn/RESTAURANT-OPERATION-ANALYSIS/README.md

 Based on the data, which cuisines should we focus on developing more menu items for?

 ## DATA SOURCE
-This data was gotten from  Maven Analytics Playground [download here] (https://app.mavenanalytics.io/datasets)
+This data was obtained from  Maven Analytics Playground [download here] (https://app.mavenanalytics.io/datasets)

 ## DATA PREPARATION AND ANALYSIS PROCESS